 |Baldur's Gate 2 is an AD&D-based, six-character epic role-playing adventure of expansive scope,

 and it is the closest a game has come yet to matching my criteria: fantastic quests with multiple solutions,

 a rich and detailed gameworld, and deeply interactive subplots with NPCs who remember reactions you had to them five

 conversations ago.
 Surprisingly good voice acting is another highlight.

-Baldur's Gate II Review Hints and Walkthrough Buy This Game (version for Macs)
+Baldur's Gate II Review Walkthrough Buy This Game (Amazon affiliate link)

 |Created by the same team who made the Baldur's Gate series, Planescape Torment is more experimental in style and

 highly dependent on atmosphere--luckily for us, the atmosphere is excellent.
 Memorable characters, a dark, gothic mood, and